 All applicants (other than those resident in exempt countries) are required to take the national UK Clinical Aptitude Test (UK-CAT) during July-October.
 Test results obtained in previous years are not accepted.
 Comprehensive information on this (including specimen test questions) can be found on the UKCAT website.
 No absolute minimum threshold score is required.

-As of the 2014/15 cycle, all graduate applicants will be required to sit the GAMSAT examination prior to applying, in order for their application to be considered.
+All graduate applicants are required to sit the GAMSAT examination prior to applying, in order for their application to be considered.